ajhanisch/yet-another-stig-parser/README.md

 ## Features
 - Simple command line interface
-- Ability to organize results from any amount of STIG Viewer .csv files
+- Ability to parse, organize, and present STIG/POA&M data from any amount of .csv files exported from STIG Viewer
   - Current output is formatted, styled, multi-tab excel document
   - Additional output options will be added as development continues